yeebc/jupyterlab-neon-theme/README.md

 PLease follow the comments to ajust the transparency.

 ### 2. Background
-Two gradient backgrounds, 'Neon Night' and 'Neon Sunset', are provide.
+Two gradient backgrounds, 'Neon Night' and 'Neon Sunset', are provided.
 The default style is 'Neon Night' and you can uncomment codes to employ 'Neon Sunset' style.

-To use an images as background, uncomment the relative part of codes, and change the url to the path of your image.
+To use an image as background, uncomment the corresponding part of codes, and change the url to the path of your image.

 ### 3. Fonts
 To change fonts of editor and neon, firstly, add your font files to [`fonts`](https://github.com/yeebc/jupyterlab-neon-theme/tree/master/style/fonts) directory and update [`fonts.css`](https://github.com/yeebc/jupyterlab-neon-theme/blob/master/style/fonts.css) to register them.
 Then follow my comments to employ your registered fonts.

 ## Compatibility
 To support gradient scrollbars showed in screenshots, **webKit browsers** like chrome are required.
 Otherwise, please activate the **Theme Scrollbars** in the **Top menu** --> **Settings** --> **JupyterLab Theme** for dark scrollbars (except **Edge**).
-This color scheme is primarily designed for python and ipynb, so it may be issues in other situations.
-If any problem you find, please report it to me in the [github](https://github.com/yeebc/jupyterlab-neon-theme/issues) and I'll try to fix it as soon as possible.
+This color scheme is primarily designed for python and ipynb, so there may be issues in other situations.
+If any problem you find, please report it to me in the [Github](https://github.com/yeebc/jupyterlab-neon-theme/issues) and I'll try to fix it as soon as possible.

 ## Prerequisites
-* JupyterLab >= 1.0.0
+* JupyterLab >= 2.0.0

 ## Package installation